Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: A new multivariate Bayesian variable selection method for multi-trait fine mapping

-We assume noninformative conjugate priors on the hyperparameters: $\pi^{(\alpha)} \sim \mathrm{Beta}(1,1)$, $\pi^{(\gamma)}_{g}\sim \mathrm{Beta}(1,1)$, $\pi^{(\omega)}_{gj}\sim \mathrm{Beta}(1,1)$ and $p(s^2) \propto IG(0.01,0.01)$, where $IG(.)$ refers to inverse gamma distribution.
-In many applications, whether we select a group of predictors or an individual predictor will largely depend on prior biological knowledge.
-For example, in fine mapping, a variant is more likely to be causal if it plays some regulatory role, i.e. being an eQTL or multi-omics QTL.
+We assume conjugate priors on the hyperparameters: $\pi^{(\alpha)} \sim \mathrm{Beta}(1,1)$, $\pi^{(\gamma)}_{g}\sim \mathrm{Beta}(1,1)$, $\pi^{(\omega)}_{gj}\sim \mathrm{Beta}(1,1)$ and $p(s^2) \propto IG(1,v)$, where $IG(.)$ refers to inverse gamma distribution and $v$ is updated according to the Monte Carlo EM Algorithm following \cite{liquet2017bayesian} (see section 1 of the Supplement for the updating function of $v$).
+Note that even if each of the prior distributions $\mathrm{Beta}(1,1)$ is noninformative, the marginal prior of the products $z_{gj,k}$ is not noninformative but skewed towards zero.
+In fine mapping, whether we select a group of variants or an individual variant will largely depend on prior biological knowledge.
+For example, a variant is more likely to be causal if it plays some regulatory role, i.e. being an eQTL or multi-omics QTL.
 In this case, we need to impose more informative priors on the hyperparameters $\pi^{(\alpha)}$, $\pi^{(\gamma)}_{g}$ and $ \pi^{(\omega)}_{gj}$.
-We show one example of putting informative prior on $\pi^{(\gamma)}_{g}$ to incorporate regulatory QTL information from reference database to prioritize causal variant selection in fine mapping in this paper (see Section \ref{subsec:prior} for details) but the general idea also applies to the other hyperparameters.
+We show one example of putting informative prior on $\pi^{(\gamma)}_{g}$ to incorporate regulatory QTL information from reference database to prioritize causal variant selection in fine mapping in this paper (see Section \ref{subsec:prior} for details).
+The general idea also applies to the other hyperparameters.
+For example, in fine mapping of different regions with different heritabilities, adaptive priors on hyperparameters as in \cite{zou2023mvsusie} might work better to reflect the complexity in real examples.
+Due to a different focus of the proposed method and the space limit, we do not further discuss all these possibilities.

 \textbf{REMARKS:} \\ 1.
 The three indicators play different roles in feature selection of the hierarchical model as indicated in Fig \ref{fig:2}: $\alpha_g$ controls the selection at the group level, $\gamma_{gj}$ controls the selection of individual predictor within the group, and $\omega_{gj,k}$ selects the predictor specific to each response.
 The product $\alpha_g\gamma_{gj}$ has the same formulation as in \cite{xu2015bayesian}'s bi-level sparse group selection with spike and slab prior, however, such a product does not discriminate the heterogeneous predictor effect on different responses.
 Adding $\omega_{gj,k}$ to the product will help identify which response(s) each predictor targets at.
 Under this setting, both the important features and the responses they target at can be identified.
 Note that this is very different from performing feature selection in a separate regression for each response, where no information can be shared across the different regressions.